Creating and Maintaining a Mapping Table

 LEFT JOIN dbo.ContactId_Map m

-WHERE m.ContactId IS NULL;
+AND m.ContactHistoryId IS NULL;

 Detect Duplicates (Should Not Exist)

-SELECT ContactId, COUNT(*)
+SELECT ContactId, ContactHistoryId, COUNT(*)

 FROM dbo.ContactId_Map

-GROUP BY ContactId
+GROUP BY ContactId, ContactHistoryId

 HAVING COUNT(*) > 1;